tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 ---

 ## <a name="notes"></a>Notes
-1. I found it easier to heavily `docker prune`.
+1. I found it easier to zap akk running containers then heavily `docker prune`.

 ---